sagemath/trac_to_gh/Issue 6649.md

 # Issue 6649: doctest failure in decorate.py (on OS X only)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6649

 Original creator: GeorgSWeber